-Amish do not wear jewelry
+Amish people do not wear jewelry (for the most part)

-However Amish married couples do not wear wedding rings, or jewelry in general.
+The wedding ring is an important symbol of marriage in modern culture.
+However, Amish married couples do not wear wedding rings, or jewelry in general (with certain exceptions – see below).
 Jewelry is seen as drawing attention to the body and thus encouraging pride.

-When an Amish couple is married, the officiating Bishop will place his hands upon the couples’ clasped hands and give a blessing (Amish Society, John Hostetler, p.
+When an Amish couple is married, the officiating Bishop will place his hands upon the couple’s clasped hands and give a blessing (Amish Society, John Hostetler, p.
 195).
 But Amish do not carry or wear anything commemorating their union.

 However, in many communities men begin growing beards upon marriage, and women’s dress may change as well too.
 An Amish woman may wear a different color prayer covering on her head.